Rockaway Township, New Jersey

-Rockaway Township is a township in Morris County, New Jersey, United States.
-As of the 2020 United States Census, the township's population was 25,341, reflecting an increase of 1,185 (+4.9%) from the 24,156 counted in the 2010 Census.
+Rockaway Township is a township in Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 25,341, an increase of 1,185 (+4.9%) from the 2010 census count of 24,156, which in turn reflected an increase of 1,226 (+5.3%) from the 22,930 counted in the 2000 census.

 Rockaway Township was incorporated as a township by an act of the New Jersey Legislature on April 8, 1844, from portions of Hanover Township and Pequannock Township.
 Portions of the township were taken to form Rockaway Borough (June 19, 1894), Port Oram (June 26, 1895, now Wharton) and Denville Township (April 14, 1913).
 Portions of the township were annexed to Boonton Township in 1906 and to Rockaway Borough in 1908.

 The township shares its name with the Rockaway River and the neighboring borough.
 The name is derived from a Native American term, variously said to mean "place of sands", "creek between two hills" or "bushy" / "difficult to cross".

-A large part of the township consists of Picatinny Arsenal, a United States Army base that covers nearly 6500 acres of the township (a portion of the facility is located in Jefferson Township), used mainly for the development of new weapons technologies, especially concerning anti-terrorism.
+A large part of the township consists of Picatinny Arsenal, a United States Army base that covers nearly 6500 acres of the township (a portion of the facility is located in Jefferson Township), used mainly for the development of new weapons technologies.